honeysol/mobx-library/packages/mobx-async-computed/README.md

 ## APIs

+### @asyncComputedFrom(propertyName: string)
+Assign the resolved value of Promise in specified field to this field.
+Property is usually @computed.

 ### @asyncComputeTo (propertyName: string)
 Assigns the resolved value of the Promise to the specified property.
 Property is usually @observable.ref.